Chita Rivera, "West Side Story" star and Latina trailblazer, dies at 91

 In her 2023 book, "Chita: A Memoir," Rivera described herself as two people: Chita and Dolores.
 She said Dolores has a darker side, but "I believe that Dolores is responsible for me having a career.
 She's the guts.
 She's the courage."

-Rivera harnessed that drive to catapult herself onto the Broadway stage, rising to stardom with her performance in "West Side Story" and going on to star in other hit shows including "Bye Bye Birdie," "Guys and Dolls," "Chicago" and "Kiss of the Spider Woman."
+Rivera harnessed that drive to catapult herself onto the Broadway stage at her time when few Latinas won roles, rising to stardom with her performance in "West Side Story" and going on to star in other hit shows including "Bye Bye Birdie," "Guys and Dolls," "Chicago" and "Kiss of the Spider Woman."

+Rivera was the first Latina to be awarded Kennedy Center Honors in 2002, which is given to artists for their lifetime contributions in the field of the performing arts.
+She was awarded the Presidential Medal of Freedom in 2009 by former President Barack Obama for her work as an "agent of change."

-She is survived by her daughter Lisa Mordente and her siblings Julio, Armando and Lola del Rivero, the statement said.
+On the set of "West Side Story," she met fellow dancer fellow dancer Tony Mordente; they married and had one daughter, Lisa.
+Rivera is survived by her daughter Lisa Mordente and three of her siblings Julio, Armando and Lola del Rivero, the statement said.

 for more features.